younrx/CTF_Irek1/README.md

 sig=546f2c57cfb33c9bb7277dd041ab0f8764e68437b6ef2153301712b9ec78d91f
 ```
 It said that if we had a certificate with admin rights, we could retrieve the key from the server.
 To have sush a certificate, the value `admin` should be equal to `1`.
 But as it is signed, hard writting `admin=1` will not work (because the signature will not match).
-> Idea : look into the `extract.c` file to analyse how the certificate is verified, and try to find a way to make it accept a 'false admin certificate'
+> :bulb: Idea : look into the `extract.c` file to analyse how the certificate is verified, and try to find a way to make it accept a 'false admin certificate'

 #### The verification function